Azure/spark-cdm-connector/documentation/overview.md

 When writing to a CDM folder, if the entity does not already exist in the CDM folder, a new entity and definition is created and added to the CDM folder and referenced in the manifest.
 Two writing modes are supported:

 **Explicit write**: the physical entity definition is based on a reference to an entity that you specify.
 - If the dataframe structure does not match the referenced entity definition, an error is returned.
+Ensure that attribute datatypes match fields in the dataframe, including precision and scale which is set via traits.
 - If the dataframe is valid -
   - If the entity already exists in the manifest, the provided entity definition is resolved and validated against the definition in the CDM folder.
 If the